Sean-Bradley/React-Three-Fiber-Boilerplate/README.md

 npm run start
 ```

-and, you will get a quite interactive demo of green wireframe cubes/spheres/dodecahedrons.
+and, you will get a quite interactive demo of some green wireframe cubes/spheres/dodecahedrons.

 There are many branches.